salutlu/pynessus-client/README.md

 pynessus-client
 ===============

-a nessus client writing with python
+a nessus client wrote with python

+by salutlu